chuckinabox/Facebook-TeardownNMockup/README.md

 # Facebook-TeardownNMockup
-A design exercise answers to a teardown of facebook then a mockup using Balsamiq
+A design exercise (from VikingCodeSchool) to a teardown of facebook then a mockup using Balsamiq.
+My answers are included.